ManuelAlex/kagi_kite_news_app/README.md

 - Include **unit tests** and **widget tests**.

 ### Out of Scope
+The folowing features where considered for now in this project
 - User authentication and settings.
 - Filtering or customization of news articles.
 - Support for video news.